deity-io/falcon-platform-docs/versioned_docs/version-3/composer/modules/module-api.md

 where:

-- `scope` - an object key-value map of Extension name and Extension Scope Id [see the details](../extension-scopes)
+- `scope` - an object key-value map of Extension name and Extension Scope Id
 - `dataSources` - an object key-value map of DataSource name and its instance, [see the details](#context-datasources-map)
 - `cache` - give you direct access to cache.
 - `session` - http session cookie, which is an object key-value map of Extension name, and actual session value.